cornerfarmer/LightBulb/docs/examples/pong_reinforcement.md

 }
 ```

-The method isTerminalState shoul return if the current state marks the end of an epsido.
+The method isTerminalState should return if the current state marks the end of an episode.
 In pong this is always after somebody made a point or the time has run out.

 ```cpp
 bool PongReinforcementEnvironment::isTerminalState()